-In 2020 the biggest difference I see is the increased use of voice search and mobile-friendly content being more important than ever before.
+The biggest difference I see is the increased use of voice search and mobile-friendly content being more important than ever before.
 If you have not incorporated voice or mobile into your affiliate marketing plans, you will pay the price and get left behind.

 Business Analyst at Fit Small Business.